inURwhey/transparent-talent-monorepo/Documentation/BACKLOG.md

 Detailed Analysis: The full, expensive AI analysis (like we have now) is only triggered for the high-potential pairs identified in the pre-screening.
 Phase 3 (Long-Term): ML-driven clustering.
 Users and jobs are grouped by similarity.
 Analyses are run on cluster-to-cluster matches, creating massive efficiency and uncovering non-obvious opportunities.

+fetch users recommended jobs from all platforms by all notification channels (especially email?) and add them to tracked jobs.

+URLs for job boards expire over time, and we should have an explicit means of taking this into account for backfills.

+job applications expire (after 30 days?). i remember having this feature before (maybe it's a status in tracked_jobs, or an implication for the front-end via applied_at)  but seem to have lost the explicitness along the way.
 ---

 ## Tier 1: Foundational Infrastructure (Highest Priority)